NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Saboteur.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Thievery skill and the Engineering Lore skill.
-You gain the [[Feats/Concealing Legerdemain|Concealing Legerdemain]] skill feat.
+You gain the [[Concealing Legerdemain|Concealing Legerdemain]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*